 - Red Raised Swollen Ring – This is where the name comes from, a common symptom is what looks like a red worm in a small ring on the skin.
 It sometimes weeps and is very itchy

 - Red raised blotches – Though it famously shows in a ring it can often just be a red raised bump on the skin.
 Just as itchy though

-- Dry Flaky Skin – Often the the above symptoms show with some dry flaky skin, but sometimes it can be just this
+- Dry Flaky Skin – Often the above symptoms show with some dry flaky skin, but sometimes it can be just this symptom

 - Bald Patches – Maybe this is a good thing?
-Often when you get ringworm the hair in this area can fall out, especially in dogs this can help you spot it and identify it as under their coat it can be hard to spot and hard to get to to treat
+Often when you get ringworm the hair in this area can fall out, especially in dogs, but this can help you spot it and identify it as under their coat it can be hard to spot and hard to get to for treatment

-- Brittle miss-shaped nails – Not as common but the infection can occur on the nail and the skin that holds the nail, can make the nail flake and crumble. and the toe swell and go red
+- Brittle miss-shaped nails – Not as common but the infection can occur on the nail and the skin that holds the nail.
+This can make the nail flake and crumble.
+Also the toe can swell and go red

 Here you can see the red ring often associated with Ringworm.